WonderingGodling/My-Mind-Space/src/site/notes/Skull/Concentrated Brain/Venting Or Something/Wendy.md

 Was Talking To My Mother About Getting Skates And She Started Talking About How Theyre Hard And I Shouldn't Waste My Money And Blah Blah Blah So Ive Decided: Fuck You
 So Thats Like Two Hundred Quid Gone And I Dont Even Care If I Use Them

+My Rooms Cold And My Mothers All "You Probably Broke [The Radiator] I Wouldn't Be Surprised" Excuse Me‽ Bitch

+I Try Do Hard To Not Add To Thid Page; That Woman Shovels So Much Negative Energy Into My Soul Energy That I Dont Want To Use To Fuel My Being; Or Even To Fuel My Writing In Any Form....Yet Here We Are

 <center><sub> Why Do I Bother With Her </sub></center>